Vlad Khaykin directs the Anti-Defamation League’s programs on antisemitism.

 Be involved and aware of what is happening in your community.
-In August, the ADL, the Los Angeles Police Department and the FBI held a community outreach event raising awareness about how they work together to combat antisemitism.
+In August 2021, the ADL, the Los Angeles Police Department and the FBI held a community outreach event raising awareness of ways they work together to combat antisemitism.
 The ADL has 25 regional offices around the country and work closely with law enforcement agencies.
-As interest in communities grows about what is being done to combat hate, these type events are more likely to happen in the future.
+As interest in communities grows about what is being done to fight hate, events like the one in Los Angeles will become more common in the future.

 If you or a loved one experience antisemitism

 Report it immediately.
 The ADL has an online form where you can report any incidents of “antisemitism, extremism, bias, bigotry or hate.”
 Note, this is not just for people who experienced anti-Jewish hostility.
 This is for anyone targeted for their “religion, race, ethnicity, gender, sexual orientation, gender identity, national origin or level of ability.”
 Reportable activity could be anything from seeing a hate symbol on the street to kids getting bullied at school or online.

 Here you can upload video and photos of the incident and someone will contact you.
 The ADL keeps track of all reported antisemitic and hate crime incidents.

 Khaykin said, “”antisemitism doesn’t just show up in our schools, in our workplaces.
 It’s everywhere.
 It pervades every aspect of our civilization.”